 The ukaz of Metr.
 Sergius wants to return Russian Orthodoxy to this state of absence of thought in which it found itself in the old Muscovite tsardom, he wants to cross out Russian religious thought of the 19th and 20th centuries, the only thought which existed in Orthodoxy after Greek patristics and the Byzantine currents of the 14th century.
 All Russian religious thought from the point of view of this ukaz must be recognized as unorthodox, it all contains one form or another of “heretical” inclinations.
 The condemnation of Fr.
 S. Bulgakov is simultaneously a condemnation of Khomyakov, of Bukharev, of Dostoevsky, of Vl.
 Soloviev, of Nesmelov, of N. Fedorov, despite the great differences among them.
 What remains is a desert.
 In making no distinctions between dogmas and theological teachings—which is the Catholic tendency—Metr.
 Sergius is forced to deny any theological creativity.
 Creative thought requires talent, given from God, and there exists ressentiment towards this talent.
 This is Orthodox nihilism, enmity towards culture.
 There exist not only obligatory dogmas of the Orthodox Church, but there exists also the obligatory, sole theological doctrine of the Orthodox Church and the infallible guardian of this theological doctrine is Metr.
 Sergius and his synod.
 It is unclear where such an understanding of Orthodoxy comes from.
 In Orthodoxy there are not even obligatory “catechetical” books.
 Fr.
 S. Bulgakov can take comfrot in the fact that there has never been one teacher of the Church who was not accused of some heresy.
 Any creative manifestation of theological and religio-philosophical thought, any new problematic, is met with accusations of heresy.
 I understood the ukaz as coming from the religion of the synagogue, the religion of scribes and Pharisees.
 Christianity in history has constantly been remade and degenerated into a religion of legalism.
 Orthodox metropolitans, even if they set themselves in contrast to Catholicism, have nonetheless constantly sought infallibility, a collective papism which is much worse than individual papism.
 The sinful will to power, to ruling and to tyranny, has been a constant torment for Christian history and is explanatory of much of it.
 And right here it is time, finally, to correct this injustice towards Catholicism.

-When the Orthodox used to criticized Catholicism, they normally accused it of authoritarianism, of denying freedom of conscience and thought, of inquisition.
+When the Orthodox used to criticize Catholicism, they normally accused it of authoritarianism, of denying freedom of conscience and thought, of inquisition.
 Tyutchev wrote of the pope: “These fateful words, his downfall: ‘freedom of conscience—what nonsense!'”4 The Slavophiles, Dostoevsky, and even all official theologians who wrote against Catholicism, denounced Catholic clericalism, the violence of a hierarchy thinking itself infallible and placed above the conscience and thought of the faithful.
 It was presuppposed that in Orthodoxy there is a greater freedom of spirit, no clericalism.
 But that was only while they were attacking Catholicism.
 When they turned to the inner life of the Orthodox Church, then no such freedom proved to exist; there was less of it than in Catholicism.
 Khomyakov, who taught that freedom was the foundation of the Orthodox Church, was not able in Russia to publish his theological works; he had to publish them in French.
 Bukharev underwent a genuine persecution.
 Nesmelov had to rework the conclusion of his dissertation on St. Gregory of Nyssa to a contrary position so that it would be accepted at the Theological Academy.
 Vl.
 Soloviev was not able to publish much in Russia and was always under suspicion.

 The ecclesiastical censor made impossible the development of Russian theological thought in Russia.
 Let no one appeal to the dependence of the Church on the government.
 The episcopate was always distinguished by its sycophancy towards governmental power.
 But if bishops had had their way, then the spiritual oppression would have been even greater.
 Freedom has been upheld not by official Orthodoxy, not by the ecclesial hierarchy, but by Russian Orthodox “modernism” which is more faithful to the roots of Christianity.
 It is completely the same with respect to sobornost’.
 In Khomyakov we find genius intuitions concerning freedom and sobornost‘, but they did not correspond to the factual situation of the Orthodox Church.
 Sobornost’ existed in thought but not in practice.
 We must decisively state that among Catholics there is much more freedom of thought than among the Orthodox, and precisely not as an abstract concept but in practice.
 For this reason, in Catholicism a rich and diverse theological literature is possible—and that is not even mentioning the Western Middle Ages, when freedom of thought in Catholicism was greater, more extensive, than in modern times.
 Thus in the Middle Ages there was a flowering of very diverse and mutually contending theological, philosophical, and mystical schools.
 There was nothing equivalent to this in the Orthodox East.
 And now Catholic thought finds the possibility of movement, of responding to the problems of our era without being decisively suffocated.
 So it is, for example, that among the French Catholic Thomists, that is, people who prize orthodoxy, there has arisen an entire movement of neo-humanism, very radical in social and cultural questions, standing at the height of the contemporary problematic.
 In this movement we find even priests, monk-Dominicans and others, participating.
 And they are left in peace.
 It is impossible to imagine something similar in the Orthodox world, among Orthodox clergy and monks who are especially in need of culture and enlightenment.
 The same obscurantist clericalism is increasing among the Orthodox.
 Among us there are only solitary figures who find themselves in a tragic situation.